Bug report #789

 I emailed the data to Gary hoping that he could attach it but it is not here.
 Can you attach it if I email it to you?
 If so then just let me know where to send it, the zip file is about 700kb.
 Unfortunately I don't even have an FTP server to put it on.

-#6 Updated by Jürgen Fischer almost 13 years ago
+#6 Updated by Jürgen Fischer about 13 years ago

 The file is at http://www.norbit.de/~jef/ForestManagementUnits.zip until this bug is fixed.

-#8 Updated by Redmine Admin almost 13 years ago
+#8 Updated by Redmine Admin about 13 years ago

 Replying to [comment:7 mhugent]: